m0edev/DayZfileZ/README.md

   <p align="center">
     <br />
-    <a>All these files are extracted directly from the game, Untouched vanilla goodness.</a>
+    <a>All files you find here are extracted directly from the game.
+You will probaly notice that there is no models or image files.
+These have been removed to allow it to be uploaded to GitHub.</a>
   </p>
 <br />